marijana82/poke-berry-final-project/README.md

 ## ***3. Application functionalities***

--Register and login
+- Register and login
--Play Pokemon game
+- Play Pokemon game
--Browse through the lists of Pokemon and berries -Search for berries in query field
+- Browse through the lists of Pokemon and berries
+- Search for berries in query field
--Filter berries
+- Filter berries
--Search for Pokemon evolution chain in query field -Add Pokemon to Favorites list
+- Search for Pokemon evolution chain in query field
+- Add Pokemon to Favorites list
--Match berries to Pokemon
+- Match berries to Pokemon
--Get detailed Pokemon and berry information on single Pokemon/berry page
+- Get detailed Pokemon and berry information on single Pokemon/berry page

 ## ***4. Installation Guide***